 The two organizations reiterate that no one should be returned to Libya after being rescued at sea.
 Under international maritime law, rescued individuals should be disembarked at a place of safety.”

-Attempt to criminalise Migrants refusal to be pushed back
+Attempt to criminalise migrants’ refusal to be returned to Libya

 As reported in 2020 AIDA report, in June 2020 the Criminal Appeal Court of Palermo overturned the decision of the Criminal Court of Trapani that had acquitted two migrants rescued at sea by Vos Thalassa ship in 2018 who had rebelled aboard the ship threatening the captain and the crew once they realized that it was bringing them back to Libya.
 The judge had recognized they acted in self-defence, and that the act of bringing them back to Libya would have been a crime.
 Instead, according to the Court of Appeal, the defendants had voluntarily placed themselves in a dangerous condition, having planned an extremely dangerous sea crossing and having then asked for help in order to be recovered from rescue boats.
 Consequently, according to the Court their violent and threatening conduct – aimed at preventing the crew of the Vos Thalassa from returning them to the Libyan Coast Guard – cannot be considered self-defence.